fengyuanchen/cropper/README.md

     - `width`: the new width of the crop box
     - `height`: the new height of the crop box

-Change the crop box position and size.
+Change the crop box position and size with new data.

 ### getCroppedCanvas([options])